VasekStolba/Erebus-Archive-System/Legislation/"Criminal Code" (L-002).md

   2. Anyone who commits the act specified in subsection 1 of this section and causes severe detriment to an individual, the organization, the peace, justice, a group of individuals, or the foundation itself, shall be subject to a capital punishment.

 #### §19 Attempt to commit a crime
-  1. Anyone who attempts to commit a crime, but fails, shall be subject to three quarters of the punishment for the attempted crime.
+  1. Anyone who attempts to commit a crime, but fails, shall be subject to up to three quarters of the punishment for the attempted crime.

 ### Chapter 2 - Crimes against an Individual or Organization
-#### §19 Murder
+#### §20 Murder
   1. Anyone who intentionally kills another person shall be subject to a Class E Sentence for up to 50 hours, an additional punishment, or both.
   2. Preparation is illegal.

-#### §20 Manslaughter
+#### §21 Manslaughter
-  1. Whoever intentionally kills another person in strong derangement caused by fear, shock, confusion or another excusable mental motion or as a result of previous morally condemnable conduct of the aggrieved person, shall be subject to a Class E Sentence for up to 36 hours, an additional punishment, or both.
+  1. Anyone who intentionally kills another person in strong derangement caused by fear, shock, confusion or another excusable mental motion or as a result of previous morally condemnable conduct of the aggrieved person, shall be subject to a Class E Sentence for up to 36 hours, an additional punishment, or both.

-#### §21 Killing by Negligence
+#### §22 Killing by Negligence
-  1. Whoever causes the death of another person out of negligence, shall be subject to an additional punishment or a Class E Sentence for up to 24 hours.
+  1. Anyone who causes the death of another person out of negligence, shall be subject to an additional punishment or a Class E Sentence for up to 24 hours.

-#### §22 Assault with a Deadly Weapon & Major Bodily Harm
+#### §23 Assault with a Deadly Weapon & Major Bodily Harm
-  1. Whoever intentionally assaults another with a deadly weapon, or willingly, voluntarily, knowingly, or out of negligence causes major bodily harm to another, shall be subject to a Class E Sentence for up to 12 hours, or an additional punishment.
+  1. Anyone who intentionally assaults another with a deadly weapon, or willingly, voluntarily, knowingly, or out of negligence causes major bodily harm to another, shall be subject to a Class E Sentence for up to 12 hours, or an additional punishment.

-#### §23 Assault & Bodily Harm
+#### §24 Assault & Bodily Harm
-  1. Whoever intentionally assaults another, or willignly, voluntarily, knowingly, or out of negligence causes bodily harm to another, may be subject to a Class E Sentence for up to 6 hours or an additional punishment.
+  1. Anyone who intentionally assaults another, or willignly, voluntarily, knowingly, or out of negligence causes bodily harm to another, may be subject to a Class E Sentence for up to 6 hours or an additional punishment.

-#### §24 Defamation
+#### §25 Defamation
-  1. Whoever makes a false statement about another capable of significantly threaten their reputation among fellow personnel, especially harm them in employment, disrupt their relations or cause another serious detriment, may be subject to a Class E Sentence for up to 24 hours, or an additional punishment.
+  1. Anyone who makes a false statement about another capable of significantly threaten their reputation among fellow personnel, especially harm them in employment, disrupt their relations or cause another serious detriment, may be subject to a Class E Sentence for up to 24 hours, or an additional punishment.

 Signed,<br>
 [![signature](https://user-images.githubusercontent.com/102462491/167309047-d2b38bcf-6672-400f-ae8e-301239eed647.jpg "Vasek_Stolba")](https://github.com/VasekStolba/-SCPF-V-Foundation-Logging-System/blob/main/Legislation/%22Criminal%20Procedure%22%20(A-003).md)<br>